isekaimaou1109/vue-tesseract/README.md

 ## **Description:** ##
-This package can be used as Component or Plugin.
+This package can be used as Component or Plugin, that is also a wrapper for tesseract.js

 ## **Note**: ##
 I've tested in VueJS 2.
 That was okay after all.